Richard Nauyokas

-Richard Carlton Nauyokas (born 9 December 1962) is a British television personality, who between 2002 and 2006 appeared as a military instructor in several United Kingdom reality television series which re-created British National Service military training from the 1950s.
+Richard Nauyokas (born 9 December 1962) is a British television personality, who between 2002 and 2006 appeared as a military instructor in several United Kingdom reality television series which re-created British National Service military training from the 1950s.
 A former professional soldier with the British Army, he now runs a motivational training consultancy.

-Early life & military career
+Early life and military career

 Nauyokas was born and brought up in Grantham, in the county of Lincolnshire.
 His father was a United States Air Force airman based at RAF Alconbury, and his mother was English from Grantham.
 After his father had returned to the United States.
 He received his early formal education at Spitalgate (Church of England) Primary School, and The Boys' Central School in Grantham, where his attendance was poor.
-Growing up in Grantham with his mother, who was afflicted with alcoholism, Nauyokas left the family home at the age of 15, living for some time on an Irish Travellers' caravan site, and in Nottingham, where he became involved in petty crime.

-After a number of attempts to enlist with the British Army, which were obstructed by adverse reports from his school years and Police reports, he enlisted with the Royal Army Ordnance Corps at the age of 18 as Private in 1980.
-He found a social stability and structure in military life that his childhood and youth had lacked.
 After 22 years of military service during which time he undertook duty as a driver, radio operator, Physical Training Instructor and Military Training Instructor, serving in Kosovo, Bosnia and Germany, he retired from the British Army in 2001 with the senior non-commissioned rank of Warrant Officer Class 2 (Squadron Sergeant Major).

 Nauyokas subsequently served as a Royal Air Force reservist non-commissioned officer, including a period on the staff at RAF College Cranwell in 2012.
+As of 2025, he is still a reservist in the Royal Air Force holding the rank of Sergeant.